Kristina Carrillo-Bucaram

 Kristina Carrillo-Bucaram (FullyRawKristina) (born 11 March 1987) is a writer, speaker, and raw vegan activist.
 She is the founder and creator of FullyRaw, the Rawfully Organic cooperative, FullyRaw Juice, and author of the book The FullyRaw Diet: 21 Days to Better Health.
 Her YouTube channel, where she discusses a variety of topics but mostly shares her raw vegan recipes, has more than 90 million views.
-All of her social media platforms (YouTube, Instagram, Facebook, Twitter, and Snapchat) have almost three million viewers.
-She has been on the Greatist.com list of "100 Most Influential People in Health and Fitness" every year since 2015.
 She is based in Hawaii.